t-mullen/realtime-collaboration-spec/README.md

 ## Operations
-Remote operations are parsed from CRDTSetMessage, CRDTSequenceMessage and CRDTElementMessage.
+Remote operations are serialized into CRDTSetMessage, CRDTSequenceMessage and CRDTElementMessage.
 See [Overlay Protocol](#overlay-protocol)

 ### CRDTMapOperation
 ```erlang